Skip to main content

 Impairments in GR function can occur at multiple levels.
 Genetic polymorphisms in the GR gene can alter the receptor’s affinity for cortisol or its ability to translocate to the nucleus.
 Chronic exposure to high levels of cortisol, as seen in chronic stress, can lead to a downregulation of GR expression, reducing the number of available receptors.

 Furthermore, post-translational modifications of the GR, such as phosphorylation, can alter its activity.
-Pro-inflammatory cytokines, which are often elevated in states of and metabolic disease, can also directly phosphorylate the GR, inhibiting its function and creating a vicious cycle of inflammation and glucocorticoid resistance.
+Pro-inflammatory cytokines, which are often elevated in states of chronic stress and metabolic disease, can also directly phosphorylate the GR, inhibiting its function and creating a vicious cycle of inflammation and glucocorticoid resistance.
 This creates a state where the body’s primary anti-inflammatory system is effectively disabled.

 The failure of cells to properly receive cortisol’s signal, known as glucocorticoid resistance, is a key molecular mechanism driving chronic inflammation and metabolic disease.